Backporting the SwiftUI 4 ImageRenderer to iOS 13

 The #if

-check makes sure that the renderer is only available for iOS 15 and before, although it would be great to have an explicit unavailable
+check makes sure that the renderer is only available for iOS 15 and before, but it would be great to have an explicit unavailable

 check instead.